MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Ensure that your new scale rule is displayed.

+    If the scale rule is not displayed after refreshing, check the Revisions tab to see the current active revision, and then adjust the selected Revision on the Scale and replicas page if needed.

 ### Exercise 6: Configure continuous integration by using Azure Pipelines

 In this exercise, you deploy a container app from an image in the Azure Container Registry to the Azure Container Apps platform.